 Hearing Fees

-Small claims court costs are (only) payable by the Claimant, and are paid as the case moves through the court system; there are no equivalent court fees for the defendant to pay.
+Court costs are (only) payable by the Claimant, and are paid as the case moves through the court system; there are no equivalent court fees for the defendant to pay.
 Your court fees are automatically added to the amount of your Claim and will therefore be paid by the defendant, if you win the Case.

 Additional Fees - Enforcing the Judgment.